Safewhere/Safewhere-Identify-samples/Extensible Identify/docs/how-to-use-DummyGenericValidatorUsernamePassword.md

 ﻿# How to use DummyGenericValidatorUsernamePassword

-Use the script in Scripts\SQL_DummyUsers_script.sql to create DummyUser table on the database for testing.
+Use the script in Scripts\SQL_DummyUsers_script.sql to create a DummyUser table on the database for testing.

 The installed users are:
 1. admin/dummy  -> can login successfully